Will basic rate landlords be forced in to higher tax bands?

 Post Budget buy to let interest tax offsetting has become big news.
 You should be aware and planning for how the phased withdrawal of interest relief will impact your buy to let returns and your personal tax bill – there could be an unexpected sting in the tail for basic rate taxpayers.

 Use this calculator to help you work out tax on buy to let income as you read the article.
 The calculator will open in a new browser tab so you can quickly cross reference.
+Be sure to consult a professional about tax.

 Changes to offsetting buy to let finance costs